Complete Guide for Beginners to Invest in Mutual Fund

 If we follow the advice of experts then investments should have long term financial goals and not short terms.
 It is understood that financial services are not easy for everyone to understand but whatever be the case, investments and savings are one of the most important tasks that one should do without a second thought for a better and secure future.
 So, when you face problem, it is advisable to take advice from qualified mutual fund advisors.
 You explain them your requirements, based on which advisors will list down the investment schemes as per your financial goals.
 You can choose from debt, liquid, hybrid or equity schemes and pick dividend payout, growth or reinvestment options, all as per your plans and needs.
 Then you can also choose to pay through SIP, STP, SWP or one time payment (Lumpsum), etc. strategies, based on your risk taking capacity.

-Past performance of a Funds is not Always their Future Performance
+Past performance of Mutual Funds is not Always their Future Performance

 Not always does same plan gives you benefits.
 Sectors which are flourishing now may not be so much flourishing in coming few years or may even flourish more than you expect.
 Based on where your fund is invested all the returns depend.
 In case of mutual funds past performance of funds is not always their future performance.
 Do not look how the funds performed in the past.
 Sectors like IT and Pharma were doing wonderful few years back and their good performance continued for almost a decade but what we see now they have reached a saturation level now and their performance is not so good in the last couple of years.